 “Half the money I spend on advertising is wasted; the trouble is I don’t know which half.” -John Wanamaker

-If you’re marketing online for your B2B company, it’s normal to have trouble tracking advertising effectiveness, especially if you’re firing on multiple efforts (Facebook, LinkedIn, SEO, email automation, etc.).
+If you’re marketing online for your B2B company, it’s normal to have trouble proving advertising effectiveness, especially if you’re testing multiple new efforts (Facebook, LinkedIn, SEO, email automation, etc.).

-Some of our clients come to us as established businesses with tons of cash flow and need help measuring ROI in digital marketing.
+Some of our clients come to us as established businesses with tons of cash flow and need help measuring B2B marketing ROI in digital marketing.

 You’re correct when you think these platforms are confusing, overwhelming, and hard to integrate.